,

 How Can Lifestyle Choices Contribute to Dry Eye?

-What is Dry Eye?
+What Is Dry Eye?

-Dry eye occurs when your eyes don’t produce enough tears or when the tears evaporate too quickly, leading to discomfort, blurry vision, redness, and a gritty sensation.
-While age, medical conditions, and environmental factors can cause dry eye, your daily habits and lifestyle choices play a significant role in its development and severity.
+Dry eye is a common condition that occurs when your eyes don’t produce enough tears or when the tears evaporate too quickly.
+This leads to discomfort, irritation, blurry vision, and a gritty sensation in the eyes.
+While aging and certain medical conditions can contribute to dry eye, many people are surprised to learn that their daily habits and lifestyle choices may also play a significant role.

-How Lifestyle Choices Contribute to Dry Eye
+How Lifestyle Choices Can Trigger or Exacerbate Dry Eye

-What You Can Do to Protect Your Eye Health
+What You Can Do to Protect Your Eyes

 • Avoid smoking and limit alcohol intake.